microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 az resource move --destination-group 'contoso-rg' --ids $ids
 ```

-> After moving the resources, the ‘Link to VMMServer’ should appear in the portal.
+> After moving the resources, the ‘Link to SCVMM’ should appear in the portal under 'Virtual hardware management' column against each VM which already has the Arc agent installed.
 > > If the number of resources is large, you can use the CLI to link the resources to SCVMM by using the next step.

 ### Step 5: Use Azure CLI command to Link Machines (Preview Extension)